rolandmaio/rolandmaio.github.io/research.md

 # ACM Digital Library: Author-izer Service Snippets and Links

-You can download a copy of this paper (hopefully soon these papers!) free-of-charge from the ACM Digital Library by following the link(s).
+You can download a copy of these papers free-of-charge from the ACM Digital Library by following the links.

 <div class="multi-search multi-search--issue-item">
     <ul class="rlist ">